RaewynD/IsingModel/README.md

 # IsingModel
-THIS IS A MERGE CONFLICT The Ising Model in Python
+The Ising Model in Python